braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/playable.md

 ### Step 1: Add your video to Playable

-In the Playable platform, upload video files or add videos by providing a URL of your video on Facebook, Instagram, YouTube, Twitter, TikTok, and more.
+In the Playable platform, upload video files or add videos by providing a URL of your video on Facebook, Instagram, YouTube, X (formerly Twitter), TikTok, and more.

 ### Step 2: Copy the embed code from Playable